ipython/ipython/doc/source/ipython.rst

 Session logging and restoring
 -----------------------------

-You can log all input from a session either by starting IPython with the command line switches -log or -logfile (see sec.
-5.2
-<node5.html#sec:cmd-line-opts>)or by activating the logging at any
-moment with the magic function %logstart.
+You can log all input from a session either by starting IPython with the command line switches -log or -logfile (see sec. `command line options`_) or by activating the logging at any moment with the magic function %logstart.

 Log files can later be reloaded with the -logplay option and IPython will attempt to 'replay' the log by executing all the lines in it, thus